Nakkungu/Nakkungu/README.md

 - 👋 Hi, I’m @Nakkungu
-- 👀 I’m interested in coding
+- 👀 I’m a data analyst
-- 🌱 I’m currently learning visual studio, R, and python
+- 🌱 I’m proficient in R and Python
 - I currenty work using SQL, Tableau and PowerBI
 - 💞️ I’m looking to collaborate on coding and data analysis
 - 📫 you can reach me at angella.nakkungu@outlook.com